LukeLIN-web/DL2/README.md

 We improve the basic policy gradient-based RL with the actor-critic algorithm, for faster convergence of the policy network.

+It seems that train starts tensorboard without send data.

 ## Trace
 We put some traces collected from our testbed in [config_speed.txt](./config_speed.txt).
 You may need to collect your own trace if running on a different setup.
 For k8s setup, please check [Optimus](https://github.com/pengyanghua/optimus).